Johnny King (footballer, born 1932)

-John William King (born 9 August 1932) is an English former footballer who played in the Football League for Cardiff City, Crewe Alexandra and Stoke City.
+John William King (9 August 1932 – 2 April 2025) was an English footballer who played as a forward in the Football League for Crewe Alexandra, Stoke City and Cardiff City.

 King began his career with his local side Crewe Alexandra in 1950.
-He formed a good partnership with Frank Blunstone and the pair were highly wanted by other clubs.
-King joined Stoke City for £8,000 and soon began to show his worth.
+He formed a partnership with Frank Blunstone and the pair were highly wanted by other clubs.
+King joined Stoke City for £8,000 and continued to show his worth.
 He spent eight seasons at the Victoria Ground making 311 appearances scoring 113 goals to become one of the club's greatest goalscorers.
-He later played for Cardiff City and made a return to his home town team, Crewe Alexandra.
+He later played for Cardiff City and in 1962 made a successful return to his home town team, Crewe Alexandra.
+King died on 2 April 2025, at the age of 92.